garylirocks/quickrefs/azure-messaging-services.markdown

 - Supported Azure service: until the Storage Queue successfully process the message push to the queue
 - HTTP webhook: until the handler returns a status code of `200 - OK`

+### Event delivery

+- Event Grid provides durable delivery, it tries to deliver each event at least once for each matching subscription immediately.
+- If a subscriber's endpoint doesn't acknowledge receipt of an event or if there's a failure, Event Grid retries delivery based on a fixed retry schedule and retry policy.
+- By default, Event Grid delivers one event at a time to the subscriber, the palyload is an array with a single event.
+- Delivery order is not guaranteed, subscribers may receive them out of order.

 ## Event Hub